 Our team of healthcare industry specialists place more than $400 million in premium each year, making us a leading distributor of specialty insurance products for the healthcare industry.
 As one of the largest wholesale insurance brokers, we have expansive market access to specialized carriers who are dedicated to finding coverage for the most complex of healthcare risks – in both domestic and international markets.

 AmWINS Group Benefits provides benefit professionals with the power to solve complex issues for their healthcare clients.
 Our specialization model delivers a broad spectrum of products and services that put providers back in control by empowering them to better manage employee health while becoming a provider to the communities they serve.

-As a company, we have built specialized solutions for unique problems, and our transportation practice uses the expertise of our London-based colleagues at THB Group to market on behalf of our U.S. retail clients.
+As a company, we have built specialized solutions for unique problems, and our healthcare practice uses the expertise of our London-based colleagues at THB Group to market on behalf of our U.S. retail clients.
 This gives our retail partners the assurance that we are using the full resources within the AmWINS organization to solve their clients’ problems.